-Favour shoes with rubber sole to minimize the impact of the hard surfaces on your joints and tendons.
+Favor shoes with a rubber sole to minimize the impact of the hard surfaces on your joints and tendons.
 You can find a list of my favorite shoes for Italy here

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites